List of Egged bus routes in Israel

-The Egged Bus Company is the largest bus company in Israel, and one of the largest in the world.
+The Egged Transportation is the largest bus company in Israel, and one of the largest in the world.
 It operates over 400 bus lines, including internal city lines in many of Israel's cities (in others, the Dan Bus Company, Kavim, Superbus, etc. operate the internal lines), as well as most of Israel's inter-city lines.
 Below is a list.

 While there is no consistent numbering scheme for Egged's lines, it seems to follow a few basic rules: